rickb777/expect/README.md

 # expect

-Simple easy-to-use assertions to use in Go tests
+Simple easy-to-use assertions to use in Go tests.